Shruthisethu/PAMLP---Insurance/README.md

 # PAMLP---Insurance
 Predictive Analytics using Machine Learning in Python - Predicting  Insurance Claims

-This project, conducted during my MSc in Data Analytics, applied various data analytics techniques to address real-world business problems.
-I developed a predictive model for retail sales trends using linear regression, optimized product quality in a manufacturing setting through statistical methods like ANOVA and t-tests, and built a machine learning model to detect fraudulent credit card transactions.
-The models achieved high predictive accuracy, providing valuable insights for business decision-making.
-The project emphasizes the integration of data analytics and machine learning to improve business operations across industries.
+Developed a predictive model using machine learning techniques to assess claim frequency in the automobile insurance industry.
+The project involved handling a large, imbalanced dataset and applying Random Forest Classifier to predict the likelihood of insurance claims.
+The model achieved 98% accuracy by identifying key features that influence claim filings, optimizing resource allocation, and detecting potential fraud.

 This project has been created and executed using Google Colabs.